Cubic threefolds moduli and the Monster group: The moduli space of genus 4 curves with a

 We already observed that when $C$ is hyperelliptic, $\Lcal$ has a base point $x\in C$ and that the residual $g^1_2$ is the hyperelliptic pencil.
 It is clear that the image of $x$ in the $\PP^5$ will lie on all the lines parametrized by $C$.
 This makes $F(C,P)$ the image of a cone.
 We picture the base of that cone as sitting in the projectivization of the tangent space of the ambient $\PP^5$ at the image of $x$ (so that is a $\PP^4$).
 This base is then the image of $C$ modulo the hyperelliptic involution (so that is a copy of $\PP^1$) under the complete linear system of degree $(9-1)/2=4$.
 Hence this base is a normal rational curve of degree $4$ and therefore $F(C,P)$ is as asserted. \end{proof}

 \begin{corollary} In the situation of Lemma \ref{lemma:projmodel} there exists a $\mu_3$-cover $\pi: Y(C,P)\to F(C,P)$ which totally ramifies along the image of $C$ in $F(C,P)$.
 This cover is a primitively polarized K3 surface of degree 12 (with possibly rational double point singularities) and we have a natural identification $\det(\pi_*\omega_{Y(C,P)})\cong \omega_{F(C,P)}^{\otimes 3}(2C)$. \end{corollary} \begin{proof} In case $F(C,P)$ is smooth, this is a consequence of the fact that the class of $C$ is $3$-divisible in $\pic(F(C,P)$ and represents $-\frac{3}{2}$ times the canonical class.
 In the hyperelliptic case, the same argument applies to the divisor on $\tilde F(C,P)$ that represents $C$ (its total transform) and consists of the sum of a copy of $C$ and the exceptional section $B'$.
 These two prime divisors meets in a single point, $p$ say.
 The $\mu_3$-cover of $\tilde Y(C,P)\to \tilde F(C,P)$ that ramifies over this divisor is then a K3-surface which has over $p$ an $A_2$-singularity.
 If this singularity is resolved minimally, then the exceptional divisor is an $A_2$-configuration $E_1+E_2$ of $(-2)$-curves.
-The strict transform of $B'$ is also $(-2)$-curve $E_0$, so that $E_0+E_1+E_2$ is an $A_3$-configuration.
+The strict transform of $B'$ is also a $(-2)$-curve $E_0$, so that $E_0+E_1+E_2$ is an $A_3$-configuration.
 We can contract the latter to produce a K3 surface $Y(C,P)$ that is a $\mu_3$-covering of $F(C,P)$ and which has over the vertex of $F(C,P)$ an $A_3$-singularity.

 Since $F(C,P)$ has degree $4$, its $\mu_3$-cover $Y(C,P)$ comes with polarization of degree $4.3=12$.
-One checks easily that this polarization is primitive. \end{proof}
+One checks that this polarization is primitive. \end{proof}

-This construction natural, so that it works in families and produces at the same time an invertible sheaf on its base: a family of genus 4 curves with a $g^1_3$, $f_S:(\Ccal_S, \Pcal_S)\to S$ gives rise to a family of K3 surfaces
+This construction natural, so that it works in families and produces at the same time an invertible sheaf on its base: a family of genus 4 curves endowed with a $g^1_3$ is given as a pair $f_S:(\Ccal_S, \Pcal_S)\to S$ (so here $\Pcal_S/S$ is a relative pencil in an obvious sense) and gives rise to a family of K3 surfaces